contao/contao/core-bundle/MISSING.md

 Missing features
 ================

+### Upgrade vom Contao 3

+At the moment, upgrading from an existing Contao 3 installation is not fully supported.
+There have been a lot of key changes (see UPGRADE.md), which still need to be added to the version 4 update routine.

 ### Events and hooks

 We are planning to replace the Contao hooks with the Symfony event dispatcher.